 But I rather suspect you’ll have more fun at the zoo where now you can talk to the animals.
 Just keeping up with the angels should have you entertained for a 1,000 years or so.

-Let’s remember here that God created this fantastically diverse universe about which we know perhaps 1/10th, so the heaven He created will be glorious beyond all expectations.
+Let’s remember here that God created this fantastically diverse universe about which we know maybe1/10th, so the heaven He created will be glorious beyond all expectations.